spencerc99/playhtml/README.md

 See all supported properties in the `ElementInitializer` [object in `types.ts`](https://github.com/spencerc99/playhtml/blob/main/src/types.ts#L13).

-The only required properties are `defaultData`, `updateElement` and some kind of setup to trigger those functions (in this case, `onClick`, but you can add custom event listeners and logic using the `additionalSetup` property).
+The only required properties are `defaultData`, `updateElement` and some kind of setup to trigger those functions (in this case, `onClick`, but you can add custom event listeners and logic using the `onMount` property).
 See more examples based on the definitions for the included capabilities in [`elements.ts`](https://github.com/spencerc99/playhtml/blob/main/src/elements.ts#L72).

 If you make something fun, please show me!
 This is designed as an open library for anyone to add on new interactions and capabilities, so we [welcome contributions](https://github.com/spencerc99/playhtml/blob/main/CONTRIBUTING.md) for new built-in capabilities.